GGM-Game-Dev/Fauda/README.md

 # Fauda
 Fauda is an intense and action-packed series about an elite Israeli undercover unit that carries out dangerous missions in the West Bank.
-A single-player video game based on the series would put players in the shoes of one of the unit's operatives, allowing them to experience the thrill of high-stakes covert operations.
+A single-player video game based on the series would put players in the shoes of one of the unit's operatives Doron Kabilio, allowing them to experience the thrill of high-stakes covert operations.

 In the game, players would take on a series of missions that would require them to use a combination of stealth, strategy, and combat skills to accomplish their objectives.
 Each mission would be set in a different location, such as a crowded market or a heavily guarded compound, and would present players with a range of challenges to overcome.